Best Books from 2023

 Book Summary

-Fans of Finlay Donovan and Dial A for Aunties will love 60-year-old Vera Wong.
-She’s a self-proclaimed tea expert and a meddling matchmaker for her son.
+Sixty-year-old Vera Wong is a self-proclaimed tea expert and a meddling matchmaker for her son.

 When she wakes up one morning to find a dead man in her tea shop, she decides to add detective to her resume.
 She’s convinced she’ll do a better job than the police, anyway, so she might as well catch the killer herself.